rklyz/Awesome-Guide/README.md

 ### How do you start ricing awesome?

-Separating the default config can a pretty good starting point.
-However, it can very annoying.
+Separating the default config can a good starting point.
+However, the process of it can be very annoying.

 But thankfully, I've done that horrendous job.